We are an interdisciplinary group of scientists that are passionate about membranes.

 Taylor is a second-year graduate student in Biomedical Engineering.
 He graduated with a B.S. in Biomedical Engineering from Boston University where he worked in Dr. Xue Han’s laboratory.
 Before joining Northwestern, Taylor served in the United States Air Force as a test engineer evaluating upgrades to F-15 aircraft.
 He is interested in designing natural and synthetic biosensing vesicles for regenerative medicine and immunotherapy applications.

 Vivian is a first-year Biomedical Engineering graduate student.
 She received a B.S. in Bioengineering from the University of Pittsburgh.
 During her undergraduate years, Vivian was a member of the Pittsburgh iGEM (International Genetically Engineering Machine) teams and completed a research internship at the National University of Singapore.
 Vivian is interested in using synthetic biology to design vesicles as therapeutic platforms.

 Undergraduate Researcher; Neuroscience

-Kenneth is currently a sophomore undergraduate student at Northwestern University studying Neuroscience.
+Kenneth is currently a senior undergraduate student at Northwestern University studying Neuroscience.
 He is using model membranes to explore the effect of membrane composition on membrane biophysical behaviors.

 Undergraduate Researcher; Biomedical Engineering